ghostrider86/data_structure_final/Queue.md

 The one we will be focusing on in this tutorial is list implementation, when it should be utilized, its effeciency, and a problem to solve using list imlplementation.

 ### List Implementation
 In python, Lists are data structures that can be used as a queue.
 Which means append() and pop() can be used as a replacement for enqueue() and dequeue().
 Lists can be quite slow for this purpose since inserting or deleting an element would require shifting all other elements by one.
-Which would make the dequeue operation as shown in the table above require O(n) time in lists instead of O(1).
+This would make the dequeue operation as shown in the table above require O(n) time in lists instead of O(1).

-To demonstrate how to the list data type to implement a queue, we will be going though a 7 step process
+To demonstrate how to the list data type to implement a queue, we will be going through a 7 step process
-1. To make things easier we will write the queue in a class, so starts off by writing a class called Queue.
+1. To make things easier we will write the queue in a class, so starts by writing a class called Queue.
 2. Next set a variable to store the data in the class, name the variable elements.

 ```python